UtahMUG/utahmug-website/_pages/about.md

 Executive Committee members provide input and perspective based on the individual user role they represent, advise and assist the chair in their duties, and help solicit and gather information for the Chair with respect to quarterly meetings and for the Communications Committee with respect to mailing list, website and digital archives, and a blog or newsletter.

-In addition to the Chair, the Executive Committee consists of the following members:
+In addition to the Chair, the Executive Committee may consist of the following members:

 - One representative appointed from the Interagency Modeling Technical Committee (IMTC)
-- One or two volunteered or solicited representatives from consultant users, as nominated by Executive Committee Chair, in consultation with IMTC, and then ratified by MUG members
+- One to three volunteered or solicited representatives from consultant users, as nominated by Executive Committee Chair, in consultation with IMTC, and then ratified by MUG members
 - One volunteered or solicited representative from academia, as nominated by Executive Committee Chair, in consultation with IMTC, and then ratified by MUG members
 - One representative appointed from the MUG Communications Committee